Keeping Queensland Schools Safer

 As numerous schools closed this week (in Sydney and another in SEQ recently) for deep cleaning after several persons tested positive to COVID-19, it has become apparent that Queensland education providers cannot sit back or become complacent in our efforts to protect our students and staff from a potential second outbreak.

-Queenslander's need to prepare themselves to fight this pandemic head-on, and there is an arsenal of tools and advanced cleaning methods available and ready to defend - with some providing long-lasting protection against germs and bacteria for up to 30 days on surfaces and 24 hours on the skin.
+Queenslander's need to prepare themselves to fight this pandemic head-on, and there is an arsenal of tools and advanced cleaning methods available and ready to defend - with some providing long-lasting protection against germs and bacteria.

 Eaton Services Group, Managing Director, Bert Smits explains “COVID 19 has changed the way we clean.
-While it is important to maintain good hygiene and keep your premises clean and sanitised, we have a fully tested antimicrobial solution that can offer extended cleaning support for a range of pathogens, including the coronavirus surrogate”.
+While it is important to maintain good hygiene and keep your premises clean and sanitised, we have a fully tested antibacterial solution that can offer extended cleaning support for a range of pathogens”.

 Safe Work Australia states that a combination of old-fashioned cleaning and disinfection is the most effective way to remove the virus.
 But people, concerned about the coronavirus, might want an extra level of reassurance and this is where Eaton Services Group has been helping.

-Eaton Services Group has been supporting hundreds of clients across Queensland and other states to provide specialised COVID-19 general, precautionary and decontamination cleaning.
-By using hero products, like SAO ‘Stabilised Aqueous Ozone’ and Zoono Z-71 Microbe Shield surface protectant, Eaton's have implemented a successful 3 step strategy of ‘cleanse, disinfect + protect’, to become a vital link in the chain of virus protection.
+Eaton Services Group has been supporting hundreds of clients across Queensland and other states to provide specialised general, precautionary and decontamination cleaning.
+By using hero products, like SAO ‘Stabilised Aqueous Ozone’ and Zoono® Z-71 Microbe Shield surface protectant, Eaton's have implemented a successful 3 step strategy of ‘cleanse, disinfect + protect’, to become a vital link in the chain of outbreak protection.

-In particular, the unrivaled difference between the Zoono surface protectant and others lies in Zoono’s ability to stay active and continue killing germs for long periods, while other products on the market may only sanitise a surface, leaving it to be contaminated again within minutes or hours.
+In particular, the unrivalled difference between the Zoono® surface protectant and others lies in Zoono®’s ability to stay active and continue killing germs for long periods, while other products on the market may only sanitise a surface, leaving it to be contaminated again within minutes or hours.

-“The Zoono antimicrobial fogging and decontamination solutions we offer are in extremely high demand, especially from schools looking to protect their students.
-The microbe shield product is TGA registered and has been independently tested by a third party to show that it kills germs, including a coronavirus surrogate by up to 99.99%” said Bert.
+“The Zoono® antibacterial fogging and decontamination solutions we offer are in extremely high demand, especially from schools looking to protect their students.
+The microbe shield product is TGA registered and has been independently tested by a third party to show that it kills germs, including a coronavirus surrogate” said Bert.

-This was confirmed by Zoono in their ASX announcements in February and March this year, confirming that both the Z-71 and their hand sanitiser product has been tested against the COVID -19 surrogate feline coronavirus (an accepted surrogate for COVID-19) and has shown to be effective at >99.99%.
+This was confirmed by Zoono® in their ASX announcements in February and March this year, confirming that both the Z-71 and their hand sanitiser product has been tested against the surrogate feline coronavirus (an accepted surrogate for COVID-19) and has shown to be effective at >99.9%.

 Qantas is using Zoono sanitiser wipes in their ‘Fly Well Packs’ aimed at keeping travellers healthy while travelling;

-The London underground has undergone an enhances clean using Zoono's powerful Microbe Shield Z-71 to help against the spread of COVID-19; and
+The London underground has undergone an enhanced clean using Zoono®'s powerful Microbe Shield Z-71 to help against the spread of COVID-19; and

 Eaton’s, Executive General Manager, Steven Tapsall says, “It seems that the more problems a pathogen faces, the harder it is for it to survive long term.
 We have invested heavily in ensuring we are able to provide our clients and local schools with the best products available, and we will continue to look for new ways to fight this virus now and into the future.
 Fighting this highly contagious coronavirus is serious business for us”.